 Marko Pavasovic was joking with his mate in his Gold Coast home about a crazy idea.

-They were talking about how there is no alcoholic drink for people who were health conscious and they discussed a dream liquid with no sugar, calories but with electrolytes to also stop hangovers.
+They were talking about how there is no alcoholic drink for people who were health conscious and they discussed a dream liquid with no sugar, carbohydrates but with electrolytes to also stop hangovers.

 As they sat and laughed about how good it would be, they had a light-bulb moment and thought it was something they could maybe turn into a reality.

-They turned their crazy idea into a garage start-up and now it has grown into a $3 million venture.
-Mr Pavasovic and his mate-turned-business partner Dave Nelson threw in the towel on their careers in 2014 and made their new company their focus.
+They turned their crazy idea into a garage start-up and now it has grown into a AU$3 million (NZ$3.2 million) venture.
+Pavasovic and his mate-turned-business partner Dave Nelson threw in the towel on their careers in 2014 and made their new company their focus.